CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02d-Postman-Ex1.md

 3. Just below the URL field, there are a few more options to define the request.
 For instance, you can define headers with the request.
 This is common with web requests in general.
 For instance, this is the method by which your mobile phone's web browser can indicate that it is a mobile device, and hence you get the mobile version of a web page automatically.
-With API's it is important as well; often times authentication keys, data formats, and more can be defined in headers.
+With APIs it is important as well; often times authentication keys, data formats, and more can be defined in headers.

 4. The bottom half of the build area is where the response from the API requests is displayed.
 This will show the